tecnolgd/Predicta-Expense-Web/README.md

   **Web-based** (GUI)

 ## How to RUN 🔛
-* Open the live link given below to access the website :
+* Open the live-link given below to access the website :
       ***weblink*** (*by github pages*)

 ## Future Upgrades  🚀🚀